jphong125/stellaapic/Writerside/topics/Create-FreeRound.md

 Using this method, the operator can create a new free round bonus with the Lucky Monaco system.<br/> In case of network failure, the operator can send a repeated free round creation request.<br/>
 The Lucky Monaco system will not create a new FR bonus if there is an active FR bonus with the same bonus code.

+**Expiration date is mandatory.
+It should be sent as timestamp in seconds, and the bonus validity period must not be longer than 30 days.**

 ## Request
 Requested create free round API URL will be notified individually, for security reasons.